 In Pitfall II: The Lost Caverns every time you grab a treasure or rescue someone a galvanizing, heroic, upbeat theme vaguely reminiscent of the Indiana Jones anthem plays.
 One of the oldest ones in the book, as it was the first console game to feature PSG music, in fact the only 2600 game to have a custom sound chip.

 Also whenever you hear Reunion in Threads of Fate.
 Expect something awesome will happen

 In Bomberman Generation, the boss battles start off with a slower, more foreboding version of the game's Theme Song.
 However, when the titular hero brings a boss's health down to critical levels, the music changes to the main theme.

 The final boss of Ikaruga cuts the music for its final form and starts up "Stone Like", a remix of the first level's theme.
 As an added bonus, if you play your tennis right, the boss explodes right at the end of the musical phrase.

 Meridian Dance plays when the Sword is finally revived in Secret of Mana.

-In The Elder Scrolls V Skyrim, "One They Fear," a triumphant version of the main theme that occasionally plays during boss fights, certainly feels like one if you can beat the boss before the song ends.
+In The Elder Scrolls V: Skyrim, "One They Fear," a triumphant version of the main theme that occasionally plays during battles with dragons, certainly feels like one if you can take the dragon down before the song ends.